 post-name.
 The visitor will then see a 404 error because, even though your web server is functioning normally, the resource that was requested doesn’t exist.

-What Causes Error 404 Not Found on WordPress?
+What Causes Error 404 Not Found?

-If you see this error on all of your site’s content, it’s typically due to an issue with your WordPress site’s permalinks.
+If you see this error on all of your site’s content, it’s typically due to an issue with your site’s permalinks.
 If you only see it on individual pieces of content, though, it’s most likely because you changed a piece of content’s slug without setting up a redirect.

 Additionally, the 404 error isn’t always a bad thing – it’s only bad when it’s interfering with usability.
 And sometimes things are just out of your control!